LamantiaKara/Glacier-Health-Tool/README.md

 ![image](images/exportTask.png)

 Select the 'Run' button to begin the export and the task will appear under 'Submitted Tasks' in the console.
-Depending on the size of the file (especially the shapefiles) the task will display an approximate completion time with a loading circle until it is completed.
+While the data is being exported, the user will have to wait.
 Once completed, the tasks will change from a grey fill to a blue fill and the files will be available in their respective GoogleDrive folders.
-See below for two completed tasks and two tasks still running.
+See below for three completed tasks and one still running.

 ![image](images/taskCompleted.png)

+After all the tasks haved finished, this means you are done!
+You have completed all the steps to acquiring your yearly snowline data from the Glacier Snowline Tool.

+## Acknowledgements

+This readme file was written by Kara Lamanta (Ohio State University) and is responsible for the accuracy of the Glacier Snowline Tool description above.
+Any questions or queries should be directed to her.

+## Disclaimer

+Data in the Glacier Snowline Tool are provided as given, and the authors take no responsibility for how data extracted are used.
+The Glacier Snowline Tool is strictly intended for non-commercial use.